Dale Schlueter

 Dale Wayne Schlueter (November 12, 1945 – July 24, 2014) was an American professional basketball player born in Tacoma, Washington.

 A 6'10" center from Colorado State University, Schlueter was selected by the San Francisco Warriors in the sixth round of the 1967 NBA draft and by the Houston Mavericks in the 1967 ABA Draft.

 Schlueter played in the National Basketball Association from 1968 to 1978 as a member of the San Francisco Warriors, Portland Trail Blazers, Philadelphia 76ers, Atlanta Hawks, Buffalo Braves, and Phoenix Suns.
+He was one of the Trail Blazers' original players, as he had been selected from the Warriors in the 1970 NBA expansion draft.
+He was traded from the Trail Blazers to the 76ers for Dave Wohl on October 2, 1972.
 He averaged 5.3 points and 5.2 rebounds over his career.
 He died of cancer on July 24, 2014.